AdobeDocs/workfront.en/help/quicksilver/maestro/records/create-records.md

 1. Create Maestro records for the record type you created in the previous step.
 For information, see the section [Create records by manually adding them to a record type](#create-records-by-manually-adding-them-to-a-record-type) in this article.

-1. Create a Relationship-type field to a third-party application for the Maestro record type you created, as described in [Manage Relationship-type fields](../architecture-and-fields/manage-relationship-fields.md).
+1. Create a Relationship-type field to a third-party application for the Maestro record type you created, as described in [Connect record types](../architecture-and-fields/connect-record-types.md).

 1. Add records from the third-party application to the Maestro records you created above using the Relationship-type field you created in the previous step.
-For information, see [Connect records](../architecture-and-fields/connect-records-to-other-applications-objects.md).
+For information, see [Connect records](../architecture-and-fields/connect-records.md).

     The following items are created in Maestro: